accelerateatlanta/hack-2022/README.md

 ## Projects

 Projects must be open source and submitted via github.
 You dont have to be a developer, but you must utilize Koii network in a both meaningful and feasiable way.
+Submit a 3-5 minute video along with all relevant links [here[(https://forms.gle/xVRu5B7zgRZHQ5fM7) by 12/19/2022.

 Examples of projects that we'd like to see are included below: